famichu/MagLev_Switch_MX/README.md

 ## Features
 - Magnetic levitation axis
 - Non-contact switch
-- Linear output(adjustable trigger point)
+- Linear output(adjustable actuation depth)
 - Able to make with only 2 magnets and a hall sensor.
 - Compatible shape with Cherry MX switch